godotengine/godot-docs/tutorials/export/exporting_for_android.rst

     - CMake version 3.10.2.4988404
     - NDK version r23c (23.2.8568313)

-- Alternatively, you can install the Android SDK with the `sdkmanager` command line tool.
+- Alternatively, you can install the Android SDK with the `sdkmanager` command-line tool.

-  - Install the command line tools package using these `instructions <https://developer.android.com/tools/sdkmanager>`__.
+  - Install the command-line tools package using these `instructions <https://developer.android.com/tools/sdkmanager>`__.
-  - Once the command line tools are installed, run the following `sdkmanager` command to complete the setup process:
+  - Once the command-line tools are installed, run the following `sdkmanager` command to complete the setup process:

 ::